COVID-19 (Coronavirus)

 Here are some guidelines on what to do if you are exposed to someone who is COVID-19 positive:

-o If you test positive, please self-isolate and limit contact to anyone outside of your home, except to seek medical treatment.
+• If you test positive, please self-isolate and limit contact with anyone outside of your home except to seek medical treatment.

 According to the CDC, people with COVID-19 have had a wide range of symptoms reported – ranging from mild to severe illness.